KaiMSR/dogbreeds/lab/ReadMe.md

 - Understand fundamentals of [Azure Machine Learning Services](https://docs.microsoft.com/en-us/azure/machine-learning/service/), including workspaces, experiments, compute
 - Have either:

-  - Set up on DSVM, see [Setup on DVSM](SetUpAzureMLOnDSVM.md) for details
+  - Set up on DSVM, see [Setup on DVSM](SetUpAzureMLOnDSVM.md).
-  - Set up on a development computer you provide, see [Setup on development system](SetUpOwnDevSystem.md)
+  - Set up on a development computer you provide, see [Setup on development system](SetUpOwnDevSystem.md).

 Your admin will have already: